This peanut butter ice cream is sweet, creamy, and needs just 3 ingredients! No ice cream maker needed, it’s a simple and delicious dessert.

 How to make peanut butter ice cream

-- Freeze and stir: Transfer the ice-cream mixture to the pre-frozen pan/container, cover, and place in the freezer.
-For the first hour, regularly stir the ice cream mixture to avoid it freezing incorrectly.
+Freeze and stir: Transfer the ice cream mixture to the pre-frozen pan/container, cover it with plastic wrap, and place it in the freezer.
+Regularly whisk the ice cream mixture for the first hour to avoid it freezing incorrectly.

-- Serve: Let the ice cream sit at room temperature for 5-10 minutes before scooping and serving.
+Serve: Let the ice cream sit at room temperature for 5-10 minutes before scooping and serving.
+I love to add some whipped cream or hot fudge sauce for the ultimate dessert.

 Yes!
 You can use an ice cream maker to make this recipe.

-Follow the no-churn instructions, but freeze the mixture for 45 minutes, before transferring to the ice cream maker, and churn for 10-15 minutes.
+Follow the no-churn instructions, but freeze the mixture for 45 minutes before transferring to the ice cream maker, and churn for 10-15 minutes, or as per the manufactures instructions.

 Tips to make the best recipe